 While I think some of the best villages to explore in Cyprus lie near the Troodos Mountains if you haven’t had a chance to visit those then a stop at Anogyra Village can be a good idea.

-The village is a short detour from the main highway that connects Paphos and Larnaca and is a nice picturesque place to walk through.
 You can visit the local Carob Museum which goes into detail about local carob production in the area.
 There is also a winery and Oleastro Olive Park if you’re looking for other interesting spots in the village.

 Kourion Archaeological Site